vwxyzjn/cleanrl/docs/rl-algorithms/ppo.md

 ## `ppo_pettingzoo_ma_atari.py`

 `ppo_pettingzoo_ma_atari.py` trains an agent to learn playing Atari games via selfplay.
-The selfplay environment is implemented as a vectorized environment.
+The selfplay environment is implemented as a vectorized environment from [PettingZoo.ml](https://www.pettingzoo.ml/atari).
 The basic idea is to create vectorized environment $E$ with `num_envs = N`, where $N$ is the number of players in the game.
 Say $N = 2$, then the 0-th sub environment of $E$ will return the observation for player 0 and 1-th sub environment will return the observation of player 1.
 Then the two environments takes a batch of 2 actions and execute them for player 0 and player 1, respectively.
 See "Vectorized architecture" in [The 37 Implementation Details of Proximal Policy Optimization](https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/) for more detail.

 `ppo_pettingzoo_ma_atari.py` has the following features: